vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/Architecture/simple-state-machine.md

 The polynomial **freeIn(x)** can be public or committed and by changing this polynomial, we can proof different executions for different initial conditions for the same "program".

 In our previous program, we can provide a result of the execution by giving $A(\omega^4)$.

+Notice that the last instruction resets the states' values and "glues" the last instruction with the first one, achieving a cycle.

 ## Programs with Conditional Jumps